 In the shipping business, any carrier must know its capacity.
-For ease of calculations, standard accepted sizes for the containers are Twenty-foot Equivalent Unit (TEU) and Forty-foot Equivalent Unit (FEU).
+For ease of calculations, standard sizes across most types of shipping containers are Twenty-foot Equivalent Unit (TEU) and Forty-foot Equivalent Unit (FEU).

 What is the meaning of TEU in shipping?

 Definition: A TEU or a Twenty-Foot Equivalent Unit is a widely used unit of measurement in the shipping business.
 It is an intermodal shipping container with dimensions (L x B x H) : 20ft x 8ft x 8ft.
 At least 9 to 11 pallets are held by these containers subject to the type of pallets i.e., standard or EUR pallets.
 The capacity of 2 TEUs is equivalent to the capacity of 1 FEU.

 Forty Foot Equivalent Unit (FEU) is an intermodal shipping container size with dimensions (L x B x H) : 40ft x 8ft x 8ft.
 At least 20 to 24 pallets can be held by these containers subject to the type of pallets i.e. standard or EUR pallets.

 How are the TEU’s used for measuring?

 One can get to know the TEU by merely dividing the container length (in ft) by 20.